hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_deployment_setting.html.markdown

 ---

+A `adapter_property_override` block supports the following:

+* `jumbo_packet` - (Optional) The jumbo frame size of the adapter.
+This parameter should only be modified based on your OEM guidance.
+Changing this forces a new Stack HCI Deployment Setting to be created.

+* `network_direct` - (Optional) The network direct of the adapter.
+This parameter should only be modified based on your OEM guidance.
+Changing this forces a new Stack HCI Deployment Setting to be created.

+* `network_direct_technology` - (Optional) The network direct technology of the adapter.
+This parameter should only be modified based on your OEM guidance.
+Changing this forces a new Stack HCI Deployment Setting to be created.

+---

 A `cluster` block supports the following:

 * `azure_service_endpoint` - (Required) Specifies the Azure blob service endpoint, for example, `core.windows.net`.
 Changing this forces a new Stack HCI Deployment Setting to be created.